Torbuntu/Leikr16/README.md

 - SFX and editor
 - Kotlin, Lua, and Scala support for game coding
 - Big Sprite support for 16x16 sprites (using 4 8x8 sprites in a grid.
 The LeikrEngine API already supports using these in games. but the sprite editor does not)

+# Build instructions
+- git clone repo.
+- run gradle distZip.
+- go to desktop/build/distribution and copy the contents of the zip to desired location (LeikrSystem)
+- run desktop.jar with java -jar desktop.jar